koffeefinance/ratelimitcop/README.md

     end

     def quote(ticker:)
-      # regardless of how this method is called it will block if rate limit is exceeded before trying to run the code block
+      # regardless of how this method is called it will block if the rate limit is exceeded before trying to run the code block
       @limiter.execute do
         res = @client.quote(URI.encode(ticker))
         res